 Anita Zaidi

-President of Gender Equality Division
+President: Gender Equality

 Bill & Melinda Gates Foundation